apache/buildstream/CONTRIBUTING.rst

 to address any problems that may arise after landing patches.
 However, the primary criterion for commit access is good judgment.

-You do not have to be a technical wizard, or demonstrate deep knowledge of the entire codebase to become a committer.
+You do not have to be a technical wizard or demonstrate deep knowledge of the entire codebase to become a committer.
 You just need to know what you don't know.
+Non-code contributions are just as valuable in the path to commit access.
 If your patches adhere to the guidelines in this file, adhere to all the usual unquantifiable rules of coding (code should be readable, robust, maintainable, etc.), and respect the Hippocratic Principle of "first, do no harm", then you will probably get commit access pretty quickly.
 The size, complexity, and quantity of your patches